 - Higher education institutions may charge students for additional materials or services which are not essential components of a course:

 - for example, access to Internet or word processing services (except where these are required as part of a course); printing of notes from the World Wide Web or disks; and graduation ceremonies provided that the student does not need to attend the ceremony to graduate.

 - If goods or services that are an essential component of a course are made readily available at no additional charge by higher education institutions, then institutions may charge students for:

 - alternative forms of those materials or services - for example, lecture notes or tapes, provided that the lectures are available to students at no additional charge; and the electronic provision of essential information if the information is also readily available at no additional charge in another form; and

-- alternative access to those materials or services - for example, reading material such as anthologies of required readings provided that these texts are also available at no additional charge; and units in non-standard semesters which allow accelerated completion of programmes or which are offered for remedial purposes, provided that such units are also available within normal semester periods on a Higher Education Contribution Scheme (HECS) liable basis.
+- alternative access to those materials or services - for example, reading material such as anthologies of required readings provided that these texts are also available at no additional charge; and units in non-standard Study Periods which allow accelerated completion of programmes or which are offered for remedial purposes, provided that such units are also available within normal Study Period periods on a Higher Education Contribution Scheme (HECS) liable basis.

 - In certain circumstances, higher education institutions may charge students for goods or services which are a component of a course if students have the choice of acquiring the goods or services from suppliers other than institutions:

 - goods or services which are necessary to produce items which become the physical property of students;

 - foods, transport and accommodation associated with field trips; and